LPology/Simple-Ajax-Uploader/README.md

 ### Features ###
 * Uses XMLHttpRequest and HTML5 File API with fall back to iframe method for Internet Explorer 9 and older.
+* Supports nultiple, concurrent file uploading, including browsers without `multiple` support.
 * No external libraries required - use it with or without jQuery.
 * Works in all major browsers: IE7+, Firefox 4+, Safari 4+, Chrome, and Opera.
-* Fast and lightweight - only 3.9KB, minified and gzipped.
+* Fast and lightweight - less than 5KB, minified and gzipped.
 * Built-in support for implementing truly cross-browser progress bars.
 * Use any HTML element as the upload button.
 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.